Table of Contents

-McDonald’s total real estate values at $30 billion, according to an official statement of the company.
+McDonald’s total real estate value is $30 billion, according to an official statement from the company.

-In comparison, its biggest competitor KFC counted 24,000 locations worldwide in 2020.
-Here you can see that there is a clear difference between the 2 fast-food chains.
+In comparison, its biggest competitor, KFC, counted 24,000 locations worldwide in 2020.
+Here you can see that there is a clear difference between the two fast-food chains.

 The goal of McDonald's is to place their branches in as many high-traffic areas as possible aiming to expand their overall market reach capturing the best spots in the cities.

 This includes ordering and receiving their order in no time while providing quality standard meals.